ak2411/unity-interview-task/README.md

 ## Features
 * Click and drag to spawn cube and move it to a desired position
 * Click any cube to show the gizmo, click again to hide the gizmo
+* The z axis is manipulable when the camera rotation is not 0

 ## Camera Navigation
 * **WASD** move forward/back, left/right